kaidesu/kaidesu.com/content/projects.md

 My main role at efelle creative is building a content management system (CMS) called FusionCMS.
 I've lead development since version 5 of its release, and we're currently working towards releasing version 6 sometime this year.
 FusionCMS is the largest on-going project I've work on, having been used to build and launch over 200 websites.

 **Apollo**
 A closed-source website monitoring tool built during my time at efelle creative.
 It's integrated with Slack and pings a specific channel to notify our support and sysops teams of sites that become unresponsive.
-It checks all websites we host and support every minute from a server in the US.
-If a site becomes unresponsive, a second drone worker will verify the results in Europe in which case a Slack message is sent out to the team.

 **Athena**
 A closed-source encrypted password manager.
 Used to securely store and share passwords for various accounts by multiple people.